 - CAMA worker

-- Create and oversee programs that enhance the well-being of Kosovars, enrich the city, and create bridges for the gospel
+- Oversee staff and programs that enhance the well-being of Kosovars, enrich the city, and create bridges for the gospel

 - Oversee the development of Bridge staff and programs to achieve specific outcomes